Introduction: 3D Printed Holiday Snowflakes

 Step 1: Make a Flake

-One of my elementary STEM students' favorite websites to visit is called Make-A-Flake at snowflakes.barkleyus.com.
+One of my elementary STEM students' favorite websites to visit WAS a site called Make-A-Flake at snowflakes.barkleyus.com.
+Sadly, it's gone the way of too many other great sites and now we use a site called RectangleWorld and it's Snowflake generator.
 It's just like old school folding paper and snipping out pieces minus the sore hands, mess on the floor, and never being able to fold the paper exactly right.
-Make-A-Flake takes away the headache and allows you to create perfectly symmetrical snowflakes just by clicking the virtual scissors.
+The site takes away the headache and allows you to create perfectly symmetrical snowflakes just by clicking the virtual scissors.
 Sometimes the most random cuts provide the neatest designs.
 After you get your bearings and notice how the edges of the virtual paper form the spokes of the flakes you can actually cut out halves of festive shapes like evergreens or bells and have them appear in your flake.
 Be careful not to make your cuts too close together or your final flake will be too brittle.
 This design actually had a secondary set of smaller trees around the secondary spokes.
 I snipped them after printing because the connections to the rest of the flake were too thin.

 Step 2: Convert Your .JPEG